Privacy Notice & Cookies

 We obtain and use information from various different sources.
 These are summarised in the following table.

-This information is gathered by TransUnion UK in its role as a credit reference agency.
-TransUnion UK supplies it to Noddle so that we can provide it to you.
-TransUnion UK gets the information from a range of different sources, including lenders.
-Information about court judgments and insolvency-related events come (indirectly) from the courts.
-Address information is obtained from the electoral register, which is supplied to TransUnion UK by local authorities.
+We gather this information, in our role as a credit reference agency, from a range of different sources, including lenders.
+Information court judgments and insolvency-related events comes (indirectly) from the courts.
+Address information is obtained from the electoral register, which is supplied to us by local authorities.
 Fraud prevention indicators are provided by Cifas.
-Transaction history This is information about what Noddle products and services you have subscribed to or bought, when you bought them and, if applicable, how much you paid for them.
+Transaction history This is information about what products and services you have subscribed to or bought on the website, when you bought them and, if applicable, how much you paid for them.
 We produce these records ourselves.
 Contact history This is information about our contact with you.
 It also includes your behaviour in response to our interactions with you, such as whether you have opened our emails or clicked on a link.
 Device information This is information about the device you are using to access our websites, such as the type of device, its operating system, browser, IP address, screen resolution and what cookies are on it.
 We produce these records ourselves by monitoring your use of our websites.
 Website usage This is information about your use of our website, such as what pages you have visited and what content you have downloaded.
 It includes information about how you arrived on our website, navigated around it and browsed away from it (including dates and times), the services you viewed or searched for, page response times, download errors, length of visits to certain pages, and page interaction information (such as scrolling, clicks, and mouse-overs).
 Cookies and similar technologies may be used to help us do this – see section 11 below.
 Third party data This information that we obtain about from third parties and associate with you or your devices.
 We may obtain this data from various different data suppliers.

 You are free to choose whether or not you give us your personal data.
 However, if you are signing up to one of our products or services we might not be able to provide you with that product or service if you do not give us the information we need in order to do so.